 In the Taekwondo form Dan-gun, the blade of the hand is the weapon that makes contact with the target.
 However, I have not seen students doing any hand conditioning to the point where that blade would be hard enough to cause damage to an opponent.

 20 years ago, my first martial arts instructor started us on conditioning equipment and poultices which thickened our knife hand and shins.
-If I look hard enough I can probably see evidence of this training.
+I don't train the edge of my hand that much anymore but I can probably see evidence of this training if I look close enough.

 One of the equipment my instructor introduced to us were large white candles.
 We would roll our knife hand blades into the candles that were in turn placed flat on the surface of a table.
 Then we would roll the entire blade back and forth pressing downward.
 After a few weeks of this we would gently 'smash' the candle to bits whilst it lay flat on the table.